 The next scale up is the village.
 There's 24 blocks in a village.
-So there's 6000 people in a village.
-And the village would govern the Zone 3 broadacre crops and food forests, ponds and livestock.
+So there's 6,000 people in a village.
+The village would govern the Zone 3 broadacre crops and food forests, ponds and livestock.
 Also foot and bike paths, power generation and storage and use.
-And already I start to get a sense of real stability, as this would shelter it from the many changes that are overtaking the energy industry.
-It might also manage a daycare, which has perhaps 200 children in primary school with 400 students.
+Already I start to get a sense of real stability, as this would shelter it from the many changes that are overtaking the energy industry.
+It might also manage a daycare, which has perhaps 200 children, and a primary school with 400 students.

 But we really do live in an exciting time in the arc of organizational history.
-We have the possibility of evolving better, faster ways to accommodate and thrive under complexity and constant change, as well as ways to avoid the tyranny of the autocrat AND the mob.
+We have the possibility of evolving better, faster ways to accommodate and thrive under complexity and constant change, as well as ways to avoid the tyranny of the autocrat and the mob.
 We have the opportunity now to show up to work as our whole selves and not just as cogs in a machine.
-And so this is really good news for diversity and inclusion.
+This is really good news for diversity and inclusion.

 ▲ Under stress, we regress

-The dominant reality of our times is ecology.
-It's dynamic, complex, networked and alive.
-If we want to stop destroying ourselves in our world, we need to design cities capable of steering --that is to say governing-- their way into this reality.
+The dominant reality of our times is ecology: it's dynamic, complex, networked and alive.
+If we want to stop destroying ourselves and our world, we need to design cities capable of steering—that is to say governing—their way into this reality.

 ▲ Close [music]

 If you enjoyed Episode 18, please be sure to subscribe so you don't miss a show.
-If you haven't already done so, please visit the news link at edenicity.com to download a copy of the reference design and the one page transformation theory summary.
-And please join me next time when I'll take you on an end-to-end tour of permaculture, the key design tool for the series.
+If you haven't already done so, please visit the news link at edenicity.com to download a copy of the Reference Design and the one page transformation theory summary.
+And please join me next time when I'll take you on an end-to-end tour of permaculture, the key design tool for this series.